 Employees do not have to pay tax on any journeys which are considered as ‘insignificant private use’ - considered a very rare trip which would not be conducted regularly by the employee.
-(Journeys that would last for very short periods and at very odd occasions of the year).
+These journeys that would last for very short periods and at very odd occasions of the year.

-Taking an old mattress to the tip a couple of times within a year
+Taking large items to the tip a couple of times within a year

 Regularly making a small detour to purchase a newspaper at a local newsagent on the way to work

 Checking in at the dentist on the way home from work.